Data Breach Prevention:

 The Principle of Least Privilege (POLP) implies granting users minimal system access (just enough for an employee to fulfill his duties).

-It’s a basic yet enormously effective strategy that reduces risks of unauthorized access.
+It’s a basic yet enormously effective DLP strategy and data loss prevention (DLP) solution that reduces risks of unauthorized access.

-Furthermore, this practice helps quickly trace the origins of the data breach back to the perpetrator.
+Furthermore, this practice helps quickly trace the origins of the data breaches back to the perpetrator.

 Hold regular cybersecurity training

-Organizations should take the time to teach their employees about security practices.
-Endera’s 2019 report states that 88% of security executives think regular employee training and evaluation help in data breach prevention.
+Organizations should take the time to teach their employees about security practices in order to protect confidential information.
+Endera’s 2019 report states that 88% of security executives think regular employee training and evaluation help in data breaches and data loss prevention (DLP).

-Organizations greatly benefit from regular security awareness training that teaches employees:
+Organizations greatly benefit from regular security awareness training as from DLP solution that teaches employees:

 - Best password management practices.